informal-org/informal/Sources/Minformal/README.md

 The compiler is split up into several stages:

-wamin.wat: A handwritten, WebAssembly compiler for Min -> WAT. minform.if: A Min compiler of Min -> WAT. minformal.if: A Min compiler of Minformal, a larger subset of Informal. informal.if: Full informal, with optimizations and continual evolution.
+wasmin.wat: A handwritten, WebAssembly compiler for Min -> WAT. minform.if: A Min compiler of Min -> WAT. minformal.if: A Min compiler of Minformal, a larger subset of Informal. informal.if: Full informal, with optimizations and continual evolution.